Students, Gen Z, youths, the future generation. Call them what you like, they are here and they have purchasing power.

 — Greta Thunberg (@GretaThunberg) June 8, 2019

-In fact, our consultancy arm, The Student Room found that most students are worried about climate issues:
+In fact, The Student Room found that most students are worried about climate issues:

 “80% claim they have eco-anxiety”